 May the book “As Only True Men Can” by Zed Zidar (Željko Zidarić) help us in bringing about our modern age of Renaissance.

-You can obtain this great book here:
+You can obtain this great book on Amazon:

 Here is the introduction as Zed had written it:

-“On August 1, 1566, as Sultân Süleymân marches toward Sziget, with an army of over 120,000 soldiers, castellan Nikola Zrinski speaks to his 2,300 soldiers and promises to them: “I, Nikola Zrinski, do solemnly swear, first of all to Almighty God, then to his Majesty, our glorious king, to our tormented suffering Homeland and to you, my valiant knights gathered here with me, that I will endure with you all that happens, whether good or bad.
+“On August 1, 1566, as Sultân Süleymân marches toward Sziget, with an army of over 120,000 soldiers, castellan Nikola Zrinski speaks to his 2,300 soldiers and promises to them: “I, Nikola Zrinski, do solemnly swear, first of all to Almighty God, then to his Majesty, our glorious king, to our tormented suffering Homeland and you, my valiant knights gathered here with me, that I will endure with you all that happens, whether good or bad.
 I will never abandon you.
 I will fight and suffer by your side, and together we will either win or die.
 So help me God!”

-On September 7, 1566, after almost 7 weeks of brutal siege, Nikola Zrinski speaks to his soldiers once again, but now there are a meager 180 remaining, with no hope left for the victory.
+On September 7, 1566, after almost 7 weeks of brutal siege, Nikola Zrinski speaks to his soldiers once again, but now there are a meager 180 remaining, with no hope left for victory.
 With only two options available, surrender or death, Zrinski says to his men: “I will not dishonor the oath I swore at the start… I have lived free and I will die free!
 Therefore, I want to be the first to go, in front of you, and you will follow me.
 What I do, you do the same – as only true men can.
 Believe me, my beloved brethren, even unto death I will never abandon you!”